-When we know that a conversation is happening to discuss where we’ve seen God at work, we will start noticing where God is at work!
+When we know that a conversation is happening to discuss where we’ve seen God at work, we will start noticing where He is at work!
 Very quickly, the mundane trivial things that we might otherwise overlook become recognized as divine interventions.
-Suddenly, we are seeing God’s activity at work all around us.
+Suddenly, we are seeing His activity at work all around us.

 3. It increases our faith.